codetricity/carlsbad-tour/README.md

 [live site](https://codetricity.github.io/carlsbad-tour/)

 If you're planning to build a virtual tour, this repository isn't intended for production use.
-Instead, consider using the free Marzipano tool, which, while closed-source, offers an excellent starting point for creating virtual tours.
+Instead, consider using the free [Marzipano Tool](https://www.marzipano.net/tool/), which, while closed-source, offers an excellent starting point for creating virtual tours.

 This project, however, is valuable for anyone looking to learn more about how to build virtual tour software using Marzipano as the 360° image viewer.